jprochazk/uecs/docs/index.md

 world.view(Position, Tag.for("Team A")).each((entity, position) => { /* ... */ });
 world.view(Position, Tag.for("Team B")).each((entity, position) => { /* ... */ });
 ```
 They are passed into the callback just like the rest of the components, so I recommend to always put tags last in the `World.view` argument list as that allows you to easily ignore them.
-The reasoning is again to simplify the code, and improve the performance: It's a lot slower to check if something is a tag or not before passing it to the callback.
+The reasoning is again to simplify the code and improve performance: It's a lot slower to check if something is a tag or not before passing it to the callback.

 ### That's it!

 Congratulations, you've now seen the entire API!
 Try it out, see if you like it.
-If you don't, [submit an issue](https://github.com/jprochazk/uecs/issues), and let me know what could be improved, if some important functionality is missing, or if something is broken.
+If you don't, [open an issue](https://github.com/jprochazk/uecs/issues), and let me know what could be improved, if some important functionality is missing, or if anything is broken.

 ### Documentation